-The following are required to continue progression through the clinical program majors (MLS, NMT, RAD, RT):
+The following are required to continue progression through the clinical program majors (Medical Imaging Specialties and Medical Lab Sciences):

 - 1. All students have an overall cumulative GPA of 2.5 or greater to continue in any of the clinical programs. - 2.
 Students may repeat required science courses only once.
-The required courses for each program are listed in the individual program College Catalog pages.
+The required courses for each program are listed on the individual program's College Catalog pages.